Real-world scenarios

 publicKey: holderPublicKey,

-algorithm: 'p256',
+algorithm: 'ed25519',

 })

-// hand `credential.document` to the wallet
+// hand `credential.sdJwtVc` to the buyer's wallet to store

 import { OwlVerifier } from '@owlid/sdk'